mingone/learngit/readme.txt

+g
-git is a distributed version control system. git is free software distributed under the GPL. hahahah i
+t is a distributed version control system. git is free software distributed under the GPL. hahahah i